Steps 1 and 2 – Intervention Proposal for Inclusive Learning

 Based on my 15 years of industry experience, I believe it is.
 I have personally encountered challenges in advancing my career due to systemic gender bias.
 This question aims to validate those experiences through quantitative data and assess whether diversity remains limited in these sectors.
 Demonstrating this would support the argument that developing soft skills—particularly those related to STEM—can help individuals overcome structural barriers by equipping them with adaptive mindsets and practical tools.

-2- Can soft skills—especially those related to STEM—be a key to increasing diversity in these three sectors?
+2- Can soft skills—especially those related to STEM—be a key to increasing inclusion in these three sectors?

 I aim to explore whether there is evidence, even if indirect, that honing STEM-related soft skills can promote inclusion in the VFX, animation, and postproduction industries.